reexjungle/xcal/README.md

-xcal
+xCal
 ====

-Web Service implementation of the iCalendar protocol as specified by RFC 5545
+Web Service implementation of iCalendar as specified by the internet protocol RFC 5545